-For the Communication Manager Entity Link (sm_ACM_public_5068_TLS), the protocol and ports defined here must match the values used on the Communication Manager signaling group form in Section 5.6.
+For the Communication Manager Entity Link (sm_ACM_public_5062_TCP), the protocol and ports defined here must match the values used on the Communication Manager signaling group form in Section 5.6.
 Specifically, the following fields must match:

-- Protocol must match the Transport Method from Section 5.6. - SIP Entity 1 Port must match the Far-end Listen Port from Section 5.6. - SIP Entity 2 must match the SIP Entity defined for Communication Manager in Section 6.5. - SIP Entity 2 Port must match the Near-End Listen Port from Section 5.6.
+- Protocol must match the Transport Method from Section 5.6.
+For the compliance test, the TCP protocol was used but the recommended configuration is to use TLS. - SIP Entity 1 Port must match the Far-end Listen Port from Section 5.6. - SIP Entity 2 must match the SIP Entity defined for Communication Manager in Section 6.5. - SIP Entity 2 Port must match the Near-End Listen Port from Section 5.6.